Pachystruthio

-Pachystruthio is a genus of extinct bird which lived in Eurasia from the Late Pliocene to the Middle Pleistocene.
-Its fossils have been found in Hungary, Greece Crimea, Georgia, and China.
-The genus contains three species: P. pannonicus (the type species), P. dmanisensis, and P. transcaucasicus, which were all formerly placed with the ostrich genus, Struthio.
-An incomplete femur from the Nihewan Formation (China) has been assigned to Pachystruthio indet.
-P. dmanisensis has been estimated standing 3.5 meters (11.5 feet) tall and weighing up to 450 kg (990 lb), making it much larger than the modern ostrich and one of the largest known birds.
+Pachystruthio (meaning "thick ostrich" in Greek) is an extinct genus of large flightless birds which lived in Eurasia from the Pliocene to the Middle Pleistocene.
+Its fossils have been found in Hungary, Greece, Crimea, Georgia, and China.
+Pachystruthio was related to living ostriches, being another group of Struthioniformes, but separate from the extant ostrich genus Struthio.
+One of the species, P. dmanisensis, has been estimated as standing 3.5 m tall and weighing around 450 kg, making it much larger than the modern ostrich and one of the largest known birds.